-- Convinced the DOJ not to intervene in a qui tam suit by former employees alleging violations of the FCA by a government contractor, leading to dismissal of the entire suit.
-United States ex rel.
+- Secured a declination from the DOJ in a qui tam suit by former employees alleging violations of the FCA by a government contractor, leading to dismissal of the entire suit.
+U.S. ex rel.
 Burghard v.
 AECOM, Case No. 2:08-cv-7389-ODW-CT (C.D.
 Cal.).

 - Represented large technology companies in DOJ investigations and qui tam suits alleging alliance payments and defective pricing.
 United States ex rel.
 Rille v.
 PricewaterhouseCoopers LLP et al., Case No. 4:04-cv-00988-BRW (E.D.
 Ark.).

-- Won dismissal at a pleadings stage of federal and state lawsuits alleging RICO violations, conspiracy, and other torts related to the collection of personal data by technology company and affiliates.
+- Won dismissal at a pleadings stage of federal and state lawsuits alleging Racketeer Influenced and Corrupt Organizations Act (RICO) violations, conspiracy, and other torts related to the collection of personal data by technology company and affiliates.
 Kimberlin v.
 Hunton & Williams LLP, Case No. 8:15-cv-00723-GJH (D. Md.); Kimberlin v.
 Hunton & Williams LLP, Case No. 420644-V (Mont.
 Cty.).

 - Won dismissal of claims against multiple government contractors alleging RICO violations, fraud, and conspiracy.
 Brink et al. v.
 Xe Holding, LLC et al., Case No. 1:11-cv-1733-EGS (D.D.C.).

-- Internally investigated a technology company’s compliance with small business regulations during channel sales to the federal government.
+- Conducted internal investigation of a public technology company’s compliance with small business regulations during channel sales to the federal government.

 - Led multiple investigations for an intelligence community contractor regarding concerns about procurement integrity and mischarging on government contracts.